Vaping cessation: Nicotine addiction

-Vaping may cause nicotine addiction.Because of the highly addictive nature of nicotine, stopping the use of the product causes withdrawal symptoms.These symptoms include but are not confined to strong cravings, mood changes, irritability, restlessness, loss of appetite, increased appetite, and headaches.
+Vaping may cause nicotine addiction.
+Because of the highly addictive nature of nicotine, stopping the use of the product causes withdrawal symptoms.
+These symptoms include but are not confined to strong cravings, mood changes, irritability, restlessness, loss of appetite, increased appetite, and headaches.
 Those attempting vaping cessation may find the experience of these symptoms challenging.
+Nicotine is the primary addictive substance in many vaping products, but the major health harms of smoking are caused primarily by toxic chemicals produced by burning tobacco, rather than by nicotine itself.

 Social and emotional triggers

 Many people who vape regularly associate vaping with certain routines, environments, or social situations like hanging out with friends or taking breaks at work.
 Even after the physical addiction starts to fade, these habits and associations can stick around and make quitting harder.

 Lack of support

 Support for vaping cessation is still limited.
-Vaping is a relatively new trend compared to cigarette smoking, so there are not as many resources for people trying to quit e-cigarettes.A study published in the Journal of Smoking Cessation pointed out that among professionals who assist vapers in vaping cessation, there are gaps in understanding how vaping works and how to best support people who are trying to quit.
+Vaping is a relatively new trend compared to cigarette smoking, so there are not as many resources for people trying to quit e-cigarettes.
+A study published in the Journal of Smoking Cessation pointed out that among professionals who assist vapers in vaping cessation, there are gaps in understanding how vaping works and how to best support people who are trying to quit.
 These gaps in knowledge can make it harder for vapers to get the help they need.

 Research shows that many adolescents and young adults who try to quit vaping are relying on informal strategies, like quitting cold turkey or using distraction techniques, rather than evidence-based tools or professional help.
 This highlights a disconnect between what is available and what people are actually using to try to quit.

 The ease and discreeteness of vaping can get in the way of quitting.
 Vapes are small, easy to carry around, and simple to use without drawing attention.
 That kind of access can make it harder to avoid temptation, especially in places where vaping is not actively discouraged.